Elsioufy/translator/README.md

 * Postgres database

+## Services that is used:

-* Rails admin to manage articles
+* Rails admin to manage the system

+* Amazon Translate

+* Redis for caching

 ## The steps to use phraseapp: